 Solar, sized and installed to carry the property without compromise.
 The grid never finds you; the lights never go out.

-A private well drawn from the same high, clean ground the name Sweetwater speaks to.
+A private well drawn from the same high, clean ground the name Sweetwater speaks to — and a natural spring on the land besides.
 Your water is your own.

 An on-site septic system, properly engineered for the terrain.
 Nothing improvised, nothing left to chance.